plasm-language/pyplasm/README.rst

 PLASM (Programming LAnguage for Solid Modeling)
 ===============================================

 Plasm is a 'design language' for geometric and solid parametric design, developed by the CAD Group at the Universities 'La Sapienza' and 'Roma Tre' in Italy.

+Plasm is available both as a desktop application and in NCLab (http://nclab.com).

 Linux compilation (Ubuntu/Debian .deb)
 --------------------------------------